How Much Does a Home Warranty Cost?

 A home warranty can take the financial sting out of calling in a professional by limiting the cost of the repair to the service-call fee, and it can prevent homeowners from endangering themselves or their home while trying to save the cost of a contractor.

 Home Buying and Selling

-If the seller is also buying a new home, finances can be very tightly budgeted, especially if there’s a new mortgage to be paid or a bridge loan keeping the seller afloat.
-A catastrophic system failure while the house is on the market can be devastating, as the house can’t sell without the system, but paying for the replacement may be difficult or impossible.
+If the seller is also buying a new home, finances can be very tightly budgeted, especially if there’s a new mortgage to be paid.
+A catastrophic system failure while the house is on the market can be devastating, as the house can’t sell without the system, but paying for the replacement may be difficult or impossible for the seller.

 After the sale is made, a warranty protects the seller from demands that they cover a system failure that occurs in the first year after the sale.
 It can also make buyers feel secure that they won’t need to make such demands of the seller and can instead just make a claim on the warranty.

-Home warranties can provide great security and peace of mind, but they also come with potential pitfalls and exclusions, so it’s important to be clear on what your policy covers and how to use it.
-Before signing a contract, you’ll want to have clear and specific answers to these questions.
+Home warranties can provide great security and peace of mind, but they also come with potential pitfalls and exclusions, so it’s important for homeowners to be clear on what a policy covers and how to use it.
+Before signing a contract, it’s a good idea for customers to get clear and specific answers to some important questions.